 Can you reset a Roomba?

-You can indeed.
+Yes, you can and a great reason to do this is to help the battery.
 Press “Clean” for 3 seconds in order to wipe out the previous job.

 Why would you want to reset your Roomba, though?
 Well, sometimes the cleaning cycles become a bit less effective, indicating that your battery is getting a bit tired.
 It needs a proper reset, kind of like your laptop sometimes just works so much better after you restart it.
 This process might differ slightly between different models, so we picked the procedure for the 500 and 600 series: